-If we are feeling pressure on the upside we simply want to buy a call that is under the call spread.
+If we are feeling pressure on the upside, we want to buy a call that is under the call spread.
 Buy enough calls that will cut the delta of the Iron Condor in half.
-If you have reached the second adjustment on the upside buy more calls to cut the delta in half again.
+If you have reached the second adjustment on the upside, buy more calls to reduce the delta in half again.

 These adjustments are going to reinforce our Iron Condor on the side that is feeling the most pressure.
 This will help slow the losses because we are dropping the deltas on that side.